Eleuthera: History

-The possible first settlers of the island were the original population of Taino, or Arawaks.
-An intact wooden duho or ritual seat that was made by the Taino people was found on the island of Eleuthera in the nineteenth century and is now in the collections of the British Museum.
-The island in its early history was known as Cigateo (or Ciguateo), meaning "distant rocky land", but this name changed following subsequent European settlement.
+The possible first settlers of the island were the original population of Taínos or Arawaks.
+An intact wooden duho or ritual seat that was made by the Lucayan people was found on the island of Eleuthera in the nineteenth century and is now in the collections of the British Museum.
+The island in its early history was known as Cigateo (also spelt Ciguateo or Zigateo), meaning "distant rocky land", but this name changed following subsequent European settlement.
+Others suggest the name Cigateo came from the Taíno (or specifically Lucayan) word cigua meaning "sea snail", with the island's Taíno name being gazetted as Cigatoo.